-• After a wonderful term of performance, the whole class get back together and create, collaborate and produce an ORIGINAL 'Whole class' Pop song.
+After a wonderful term of performance, the whole class get back together and create, collaborate and produce an ORIGINAL 'Whole class' Pop song.
 Students will then form small groups to produce their own original composition.
-These compositions will be recorded as in term 2, and performed at the term 4 concert.
-The best compositions will be professionally recorded and entered into the Triple J "Unearthed High" for the following year.
+These compositions will be recorded, and performed at the term 4 concert.